Bring the heat with this satisfying curry that'll please those craving something spicy!

 Place another teaspoon of oil in the wok heat over medium heat.
 Add the curry paste carefully, as it will cause the oil to spit.
 Sauté over medium heat until fragrant, approximately 30 seconds.
 Mix in half of the coconut milk and let it simmer for 2 to 3 minutes.

 Add the lemongrass, fish sauce, sugar substitute, and remaining coconut milk, and bring to a boil.
 Add the bamboo shoots, cooked pork, eggplant, and bell pepper.
 Cook for 4 to 5 minutes until softened a bit.
-Stir in basil and chilies and remove from heat.
-Serve over cauliflower rice with fresh cilantro and lime wedges on the side.
+Stir with cilantro and chilies and remove from heat.
+Serve over cauliflower rice with fresh cilantro to garnish and lime wedges on the side.
 Remove lemongrass stalks before serving.

 Ready to serve!